-The Importer consists of a large central area surrounded by a number of smaller panels.
-One of these, the Import From panel at the top left of the display, has a pivotal role.
-It provides a list of device types that can serve as the source of your import operation.
+The Importer consists of a large main area that includes source tabs along the top of the Importer, and a number of smaller areas.
 Your choice of input source in turn determines the rest of the Importer display.
-Above all, the set of controls and views offered in the central area for preview, browsing and selecting material depends on the chosen import type.
+Above all, the set of controls and views offered in the main area for preview, browsing and selecting material depends on the chosen import type.